-I started my week with a drive along the PCH, from Los Angeles to Santa Barbara.
-This is where the Z4’s magic began to unfold.
-This was a drive made for a roadster, and it didn’t disappoint.
-The wide, open roads were lined with palm trees and ocean views, and the sun fought its way through the fog.
-It almost felt cinematic; growing up in the late 1990s, I spent countless hours watching movies and TV shows that painted California as a sun-drenched paradise full of endless highways and coastal beauty.
+I started my week with a drive along the Pacific Coast Highway, from Los Angeles to Santa Monica, and it’s here that the Z4’s magic began to unfold.
+The wide, open roads were lined with ocean views, and the sun was fighting its way through the fog.
+It was a drive made for a roadster, and the car didn’t disappoint.
+Driving the Z4 M40i through California wasn’t just a road trip, it was an almost cinematic experience, tapping into a deep well of nostalgia.
+Growing up in the late 90s, I spent countless hours watching movies and TV shows that painted California as this sun-drenched paradise, full of endless highways and coastal beauty.

-It was a place I longed to live.
-Cruising along the PCH and winding through canyon roads in the Z4 felt like stepping into those childhood dreams.
-The fog lifting over the ocean, the golden sunrise cutting through—it all felt so familiar.
-I had seen it before on screens, so there was a slight sense of déjà vu, but the Z4 brought it all to life.
-For a moment, California was exactly what I had imagined, and the Z4 was the perfect companion to make it all feel real.
+It was a place I longed to live, and cruising along the Pacific Coast Highway and winding through canyon roads in the Z4 felt like stepping into those childhood dreams.
+The fog lifting over the ocean, the golden sunlight cutting through, it all felt so familiar, like I had seen it before on screen.
+In many ways, it was a feeling of déjà vu, but with the Z4 bringing it all to life in a way that those shows never could.
+For a moment, California was exactly what I had imagined it would be, and the Z4 was the perfect companion to make it all feel real.

-Where the Z4 truly came alive was on California’s infamous canyon roads.
-Everyone praises Angeles Crest Highway, and I get it.
-This iconic stretch on the outskirts of Los Angeles is a driver’s playground, with endless curves, elevation changes, and breathtaking views.
-The Z4 sliced through every single turn with ease and confidence, while keeping big smile on my face the whole time.
-The wide torque band of its ubiquitous turbocharged 3.0-litre inline-six—or B58, in BMW-speak—effortlessly builds power and keeps the car in its sweet spot, especially working with the six-speed manual transmission.
-It’s an effortless and natural-feeling pairing, always ready to pounce when I need it while delivering that extra degree of driver engagement.
+Where the Z4 truly came alive though was on the canyon roads, like for example: Angeles Crest Highway.
+This iconic stretch is a driver’s playground, with endless curves, elevation changes, incredible views, and the Z4 handled every single turn with ease and confidence.
+The wide torque band of the 3.0-liter B58 turbo inline-six made it effortless to keep the car in its sweet spot, especially paired with the new 6-speed manual transmission.
+I found myself shifting effortlessly through gears, the car always ready to deliver power when I needed it.

-The six-speed manual is a new addition to the Z4 for 2025, and it’s a joy.
-There’s no doubt about that.
-It’s crisp and engages you; even though it may feel a tad rubbery at times, as is typical for a BMW, it still connects you to the driving experience.
-But funny enough, after spending some time in traffic, I started thinking that the eight-speed automatic might be a better companion for city driving.
+Now, the manual transmission in the Z4 is a joy, there’s no doubt about that.
+It’s engaging, and even though it may feel a tad rubbery at times in typical BMW fashion, it still really connects you to the driving experience, especially in the canyons.
+But funny enough, after spending some time in downtown LA, I started thinking that the ZF 8-speed automatic might have been the better companion for city driving.

-Don’t get me wrong, the manual is the clear-cut enthusiast’s choice.
-BMW also throws in some additional upgrades under the skin, including stiffer sway bars and a more aggressive wheel and tire setup.
-But if the Z4 was my one and only car—something for weekend fun and also the daily grind—the ZF-sourced automatic would be hard to pass up.
-It’s responsive, quick to shift, and would’ve made LA’s infamous stop-and-go traffic just that much easier.
-For a two-car solution, however, the manual is the clear winner.
-It elevates the Z4 from a great car to an exceptional one.
+Don’t get me wrong, the manual is the enthusiast’s choice, but if the Z4 were my one and only car, something to have fun with on the weekends but also handle the grind of everyday traffic, the automatic would be hard to pass up.
+It’s responsive, quick, and would have made the stop-and-go traffic of LA just that much easier.
+For a “two-car solution,” however, the manual is the clear winner.
+It elevates the Z4 from a great car to an exceptional one, making every drive feel special.

-For me, this trip was about more than just driving a great car in nice weather.
-It was about discovering the feeling that California is supposed to give you.
-And with the 2025 BMW Z4, I felt every bit of it.
-I get it now.
+For me, this trip was about more than just driving a great car, it was about discovering the feeling that California is supposed to give you.
+And with this Z4, I felt every bit of it.

 Take Two: The Z4 charmed us at home, too